stdm/stdm.github.io/_posts/2017-11-22-Some-bits-of-theory-to-better-understand-deep-learning.md

 title: Some bits of theory to better understand deep learning
 ---

 This is a collection of links to some interesting recent theoretical advances in order to better understand deep learning.
 It is not complete, not even comprehensive.
 It is more of a reading list for the upcoming Christmas holidays.
-More on the topic of deep learning theory can be found in [this new MOOC](https://www.researchgate.net/project/Theories-of-Deep-Learning) by Stanford professors Hatef Monajemi, David Donoho and Vardan Papyan, and in [this overview blogpost](https://medium.com/mlreview/modern-theory-of-deep-learning-why-does-it-works-so-well-9ee1f7fb2808) by Dmytrii S. on why deep neural nets generalize so well.
+More on the topic of deep learning theory can be found in [this new MOOC](https://www.researchgate.net/project/Theories-of-Deep-Learning) by Stanford professors Hatef Monajemi, David Donoho and Vardan Papyan, in [this DL theory class](http://mitliagkas.github.io/ift6085-dl-theory-class/) by Ioannis Mitliagkas of U Montreal, and in [this overview blogpost](https://medium.com/mlreview/modern-theory-of-deep-learning-why-does-it-works-so-well-9ee1f7fb2808) by Dmytrii S. on why deep neural nets generalize so well.

 ### Insights from physics